 Nancy Mortifee is an educator, author, vocalist, and intimacy coach in Vancouver, BC, who focuses on women and couples.
 Her eclectic practice includes elements of emotional body work, cognitive-based therapies and Gestalt, which she shares with humor, creativity, and sensitivity.

 Nancy Slonim Aronie is the author of Writing from the Heart.
-A former commentator for NPR’s “All Things Considered,” she received the Derek Bok Teacher of the Year award at Harvard for two consecutive years, and the Isabella Stewart Gardner Artist in Residence “Eye of the Beholder” award.
+A former commentator for NPR’s “All Things Considered,” she received the Derek Bok Teacher of the Year award at Harvard for 2 consecutive years, and the Isabella Stewart Gardner Artist in Residence “Eye of the Beholder” award.
 She teaches the Chilmark Writing Workshop on Martha’s Vineyard.

 Nicholas Wilton is an artist whose paintings are sold internationally.
 He is the founder of the ArtLife Creativity workshops and classes, and he established the Creative Visionary Mentoring Program, which offers artistic, business, and creative coaching to artists.